Showing posts with label nashville. Show all posts

 On September 9, Hubby and I attended a performance by Arvel Bird, a Celtic Indian.

-On September 10, I attended Oka Kapassa in Tuscumbia, the British Car Show in Rogersville, and the birthday party for Joe Wheeler at the Wheeler Plantation.
+On September 10, I attended Oka Kapassa in Tuscumbia, the British Car Show in Rogersville, and Joe Wheeler's birthday party at the Wheeler Plantation.

 On October 1, Hubby and I traveled to Centerville, Tennessee, to attend the Banana Puddin' Festival, Car Show, and Quilt Show.